 PRIVATE MORTGAGE INSURANCE (PMI)

 A form of mortgage insurance provided by private, non-government entities.
-Normally required when the Loan to Value Ratio is less that 20%.
+Normally required when the Loan to Value Ratio is less than 20%.
 See Loan Closing Costs.

 The person whose efforts are the cause of an executed sales contract, regardless of who actually writes the contract.